-Location, Hours, and Season: The Main Street Farmers Market will be held, rain or shine , each Thursday afternoon from 3:00 p.m. to 6:00 p.m., beginning on May 16 and continuing through October 31.
-This is our sixteenth year – and this year, we may be trying something a little different at the request of our customers—we may extend the closing time to 6:30 pm during the high season of July and August.
+Location, Hours, and Season: The Main Street Farmers Market will be held, rain or shine , each Thursday afternoon from 3:00 p.m. to 6:00 p.m., beginning on May 21 and continuing through October 29.
+This is our seventeenth year – and this year, we may be trying something a little different at the request of our customers—we may extend the closing time to 6:30 pm during the high season of July and August.
 The Market is located in downtown Washington in the 15,000 square foot Community Pavilion on South Main Street, just southwest of the intersection with Wheeling Street.
 It is just steps away from several of the City’s major employers, including the Washington Observer-Reporter newspaper, Washington Financial Bank, the Washington County Courthouse, Chapman Industries, WJPA Radio, Washington and Jefferson College, and Washington’s downtown retail area.

 Market Promotion: Our Market has become well known and it is very well supported by our community.
 The Market will be promoted through a very popular weekly newsletter currently emailed to over 1800 recipients, through Facebook, weekly newspaper advertisements, through internet and print listings of regional farmers’ markets, radio advertising, numerous street signs, and a lovely web site (www.msfm.org).

 Music and Community: The Market has an excellent sound system and is happy to offer live music each week.
 The extremely high quality of these musicians has made the Market distinctive and an especially pleasant place to sell and shop.
 In addition, the Market encourages community groups to publicize their programs at the Market.